 Solo ads alternatives for eCommerce

-One of the difficulties of using solo ads for eCommerce products is finding a higher traffic volume in some niches.
+One of the challenges of using solo ads for eCommerce products is finding a higher volume of traffic in specific niches.

 If you found that solo ads traffic does not convert well with your eCommerce offers, try these sources.

-- Organic Traffic – Write more in-depth descriptions about products, and integrate the reviews section and comments section.
-Make sure you are doing eCommerce keyword research using tools like Semrush (read Semrush keyword research tutorial to learn more) and WriterZen (review link) and add them to the product pages.
+Organic Traffic – Write more in-depth descriptions about products, and integrate the reviews section and comments section.

-- Video ad traffic– Try running product showcase ads on YouTube and analyze the results.
-Use video ad creator tools like Offeo, Vista Create, and Canva.
+Video ad traffic– Try running product showcase ads on YouTube and analyze the results.
+Utilize video ad creator tools such as Canva and FlexClip.

-- Newsletter ad placements – Highly relevant solo ad alternative for the eCommerce niche.
+Newsletter ad placements – A Highly relevant solo ad alternative for the eCommerce niche.
 Some high-profile brands sell ad placements in their newsletters.
 Run several campaigns and see results.

 Final words on using solo ads for eCommerce niche